Gifted Girls Only: Club Sapphire

 “What a coincidence, I'm getting a pedicure this morning.
 Maybe I'll see you there.”

 The guys we work for, Sean and Tony, are more than just gifted.
-They're practitioners, which means they can influence people; get them to do things.
-I needed to get the spa staff to work me in for a pedicure and seat me next to Heather Garvey.
-I'm not a practitioner, so I had to rely on audacity.
+They're practitioners, which means they can influence people and get them to do things they wouldn’t ordinarily do.
+I needed the spa staff’s help to seat me next to Heather Garvey.
+As I'm not a practitioner, I had to rely on audacity.

 The smile reached the creases at the corners of her eyes.
 “How nice to meet you!”